QiVC-Net: Quantum-Inspired Variational Convolutional Network, with Application to Biosignal Classification: Conclusion

 \section{Conclusion}

-In this study, QiVC-Net, a quantum-inspired variational convolutional network, was proposed for the classification of PCG signals.
-The model demonstrated consistently high performance across both the CinC and CirCor datasets, achieving average accuracies close to 98\%, strong specificity, and competitive sensitivity, while effectively handling class imbalance.
+In this study, QiVC-Net, a variational convolutional network drawing a mathematical analogy from quantum transformations, was introduced for the classification of PCG signals.
+The model demonstrated consistently high performance across both the CinC and CirCor datasets, achieving average accuracies close to $98\%$, strong specificity, and competitive sensitivity, while effectively handling class imbalance.
 Robustness analysis under varying noise conditions indicated that discriminative capability and confidence calibration were maintained even with degraded input signals.
 Reliability diagrams confirmed that the model produced well-calibrated predictions, reflecting a conservative and uncertainty-aware behavior.
 Using a composite loss function with dynamic weighting, along with early stopping and stratified cross-validation, the model achieved stable and generalizable performance across folds.
-Comparative analysis with state-of-the-art methods, such as those in previous studies \cite{soares2020autonomous, ghosh2022automated, patwa2025heart}, shows that QiVC-Net outperforms existing approaches while maintaining balanced sensitivity and specificity.
+Comparative analysis with other methods, such as those in previous studies \cite{soares2020autonomous, ghosh2022automated, patwa2025heart}, shows that QiVC-Net outperforms existing approaches while maintaining balanced sensitivity and specificity.
 Overall, these results demonstrate that variational, uncertainty-aware convolutional architectures are effective for robust classification in challenging, noisy, and corrupted biomedical datasets, including PCG signals.
 The model maintained reliable performance even under conditions of data imbalance and signal degradation.